Going the Extra Mile in Face Image Quality Assessment: A Novel Database and Model: Abstract

 \section{Abstract}

-Computer vision models for image quality assessment (IQA) predict the subjective effect of generic image degradation, such as artefacts, blurs, bad exposure, or colors.
-The scarcity of face images in existing IQA datasets (below 10\%) is limiting the precision of IQA required for accurately filtering low-quality face images or guiding CV models for face image processing, such as super-resolution, image enhancement, and generation.
-In this paper, we first introduce the largest annotated IQA database to date that contains 20,000 human faces (an order of magnitude larger than all existing rated datasets of faces), of diverse individuals, in highly varied circumstances, quality levels, and distortion types.
-Based on the database, we further propose a novel deep learning model, which re-purposes generative prior features for predicting subjective face quality.
-By exploiting rich statistics encoded in well-trained generative models, we obtain generative prior information of the images and serve them as latent references to facilitate the blind IQA task.
-Experimental results demonstrate the superior prediction accuracy of the proposed model on the face IQA task.
+An accurate computational model for image quality assessment (IQA) benefits many vision applications, such as image filtering, image processing, and image generation.
+Although the study of face images is an important subfield in computer vision research, the lack of face IQA data and models limits the precision of current IQA metrics on face image processing tasks such as face superresolution, face enhancement, and face editing.
+To narrow this gap, in this paper, we first introduce the largest annotated IQA database developed to date, which contains 20,000 human faces -- an order of magnitude larger than all existing rated datasets of faces -- of diverse individuals in highly varied circumstances.
+Based on the database, we further propose a novel deep learning model to accurately predict face image quality, which, for the first time, explores the use of generative priors for IQA.
+By taking advantage of rich statistics encoded in well pretrained off-the-shelf generative models, we obtain generative prior information and use it as latent references to facilitate blind IQA.
+The experimental results demonstrate both the value of the proposed dataset for face IQA and the superior performance of the proposed model.